 These institutions also hold their faculty meetings online, keeping records in newsgroups that can be accessed after the meeting.
 This helps keeps faculty on track with what's new with the organization.

 Most universities that have an online presence offer their facilitators and instructors, even those that are part-time a substantial tuition discount.
 These can be used to take course of general interest or to obtain an advanced or additional degree.
-Many facilitators at the University of Phoenix have entered the Masters and Doctoral programs in Education, Business and Nursing because of the 33-50% tuition discounts offered to UOP faculty members and their spouses.

 The online environment provides an opportunity for community that surpasses those for on the ground instructors.
 Online Faculty Lounges exist for facilitators from all over the globe to informally chat, ask advice, allow venting and provide counsel on topics ranging from dealing with plagiarism to computer problems and difficult student issues.